RisHexx/snippy-urlshortner/README.md

 A minimal URL shortener with analytics.

-Snippy lets you create short links, track clicks, and manage everything from a clean dashboard — no clutter, no noise.
+Snippy lets you create short links, track clicks, and manage everything from a clean dashboard.

 ## Preview